abdulrehman25/anroid-database-crud-app-using-sql-lite/README.md

 ## Run Project
 ```
-If the Direct App don't work then simply download the
+If the Direct App Code don't work then simply download the
-Zip file in the files and
+Zip file named ( SqlLite-crud-app-code-anroid--android-studio-4.zip ) and
 add it in your android studio and
 then let the android studio install dependencies
 ```